Poisson-Furstenberg boundary and growth of groups: Introduction

 Consider a set $X$ with a basepoint $\rho$ and a right action of a group $G$.
 A \emph{random walk} on $X$ is defined by a probability measure $\mu$ on $G$; the random walker starts at $\rho$ and, at each step, moves from $x$ to $x g$ with probability $\mu(g)$.
 An important particular case is $X=G$, seen as a $G$-space under right-multiplication.
 A measure $\mu$ is \emph{symmetric} if $\mu(g)=\mu(g^{-1})$ for all $g\in G$, and is \emph{non-degenerate} if its support generates the group $G$.

-The Poisson-Furstenberg boundary is the space of ergodic components of infinite trajectories of the walk.
+The Poisson-Furstenberg boundary is the space of ergodic components of the time shift in the space of infinite trajectories of the walk.
 In the case of random walks on groups, there are several equivalent definitions of the Poisson-Furstenberg boundary, and we recall some of them in Section~\ref{sec:def}.
 For more information, see e.g.\ \cites{kaimanovich-v:entropy}.

 There is a strong relation between triviality/non-triviality of the boundary and other asymptotic properties of groups (see~\cites{kaimanovich-v:entropy}, and~\cites{erschler:hyderabad} for a more recent overview).
-For example, a result of Kaimanovich-Vershik and Rosenblatt~\cites{kaimanovich-v:entropy,rosenblatt:mixing} states that a group is amenable if and only if it admits a measure with trivial boundary.
-One wondered whether exponential word growth can be characterized by non-triviality of the boundary for appropriate measures.
-Indeed, there are many manifestations of the analogy between non-triviality of the boundary and exponential growth, such as the Entropy Criterion of Derriennic and Kaimanovich-Vershik~\cites{derriennic:thergodique,kaimanovich-v:entropy}.
-It is known that if a group admits a finitely supported measure with non-trivial boundary, then its word growth is exponential.
+For example, a result of Kaimanovich-Vershik and Rosenblatt~\cites{kaimanovich-v:entropy,rosenblatt:mixing} states that a group is amenable if and only if it admits a non-degenerate measure with trivial boundary.

+A natural question to ask is: ``Can exponential word growth be characterized by non-triviality of the boundary for appropriate measures?''
+Indeed, there are several manifestations of the analogy between non-triviality of the boundary and exponential growth, such as the ``Entropy Criterion'' of Derriennic~\cite{derriennic:thergodique} and Kaimanovich-Vershik~\cite{kaimanovich-v:entropy} and the ``Choquet-Deny'' theorem for nilpotent groups, proven by Dynkin and Maliutov~\cite{dynkin-maljutov:choquetdeny}.
+There are partial results towards the characterisation questions explained below, such as \cite{erschler:liouville}*{Theorem 4.1} stating that a solvable group $G$ admits a symmetric measure with non-trivial Poisson boundary if and only if $G$ has exponential growth.

+The ``Entropy Criterion'' implies in particular that if a group admits a finitely supported measure with non-trivial boundary, then its word growth is exponential.

-Kaimanovich and Vershik ask in~\cite{kaimanovich-v:entropy}*{page~466} the following question: ``Does every group of exponential word growth admit a finitely supported measure $\mu$ such that the boundary of $(G,\mu)$ is non-trivial?''
+Kaimanovich and Vershik conjecture in~\cite{kaimanovich-v:entropy}*{page~466} that every group of exponential growth admits a symmetric (possibly infinitely supported) measure with non-trivial boundary, and add: ``It is plausible that such a measure can be chosen finitary (but non-symmetric)''.

-In this paper, we give (in Section~\ref{sec:trivboundary}) a negative answer to the above mentioned question of Kaimanovich and Vershik: \begin{maintheorem} There exists a finitely generated group $G$ of exponential word growth, such that the boundary of $(G,\mu)$ is trivial for all finitely supported (possibly degenerate or non-symmetric) measures $\mu$. \end{maintheorem}
+Their conjecture remains open; but we show in Section~\ref{sec:trivboundary} that their addendum does not hold: \begin{maintheorem} There exists a finitely generated group $G$ of exponential word growth, such that the boundary of $(G,\mu)$ is trivial for all finitely supported (possibly degenerate and non-symmetric) measures $\mu$. \end{maintheorem}